avishaan/codehatcher.github.io/index.md

 > a product without a customer is indistinguishable from art; it may look *beautiful*, but it can't solve your customer's problem

 Leading engineering teams to solve business problems is **my passion**.
-Nothing is as fulfilling as getting a team of engineers to work with a team of designers to create an innovative product loved by the customers.
+Nothing is as fulfilling as getting a team of engineers to work with a team of designers to create an innovative product loved by customers.

 <figure style='width: 30%' class='align-right'>
   <a href='/assets/images/vr-tall.jpg'><img src='/assets/images/vr-tall.jpg'></a>